purecloudlabs/iframe-coordinator/docs/documents/client-setup.md

 });
 ```

-You can listen for messages from the host on a topic via the {@link client.EventEmitter | messaging API}
+You can listen for messages from the host on a topic via the [messaging API](../client/classes/EventEmitter.md)

 ```typescript
 ifcClient.messaging.addEventListener("topic.from.host", payloadHandler);